henryinqz/Medica/README.md

 <img src=app/src/main/res/drawable/mainicon.png align="right" width=20%>
 Android medical clinic app that allows doctors and patients to filter and schedule appointments (CSCB07 Project)

-### Note: You do not have permission to resubmit this project in any future course.

 ## Authors
 - Henry Wong
 - Eric Zhou